alokmeena2987/StockFlow-Inventory-Order-Management-System/README.md

 # StockFlow - Inventory & Order Management System

-StockFlow is a comprehensive inventory and order management system developed by Cloobot.
+StockFlow is a comprehensive inventory and order management system developed.
 It provides businesses with a modern, efficient solution for managing their inventory, orders, and business operations.

 ## Features